 Distributable among shareholders reserves equal the amount of retained earnings, determined according to the Armenian legislation.
 Non-distributable reserves are represented by a reserve fund.
-The reserve has been
+The reserve has been created in accordance with the Bank's statutes.

 24. Net interest income